kyma-project/website/content/blog-posts/2023-02-09-release-notes-2.11/index.md

 ## Telemetry

 ### Logging
 To run the Telemetry module as a fully self-contained solution with all the resources managed by the module operator, we introduced a series of changes and improvements.
 With Kyma 2.11, we completed the process and released FluentBit DaemonSet [fully managed by the operator](https://github.com/kyma-project/kyma/issues/16570).
-From now, the FluentBit installation is responsible for serving LogPipeline resources and can be provisioned on-demand only if the user requests a LogPipeline.
+From now, the FluentBit installation can be provisioned on-demand only if the user requests a LogPipeline.
 The FluentBit settings are managed by the module operator and can no longer be influenced directly using the module Helm values.

 The FluentBit DaemonSet [got upgraded to the new major version 2](https://github.com/kyma-project/kyma/issues/15932).
 Besides the performance improvements, the 2.0.8 version introduces OTLP support and enables the Kyma team to start working on the official [OTLP support for LogPipelines](https://github.com/kyma-project/kyma/issues/16307).